Triang-jyed-driung/i8muon/README.md

 After several iterations with specific coefficients (a, b, c), X converges to a matrix with orthonormal rows, satisfying `X @ X^T ≈ I`.

 The Gram Newton-Schulz variant adds periodic "restart" steps where the Gram matrix is recomputed from the updated X, then the polynomial is applied to the new Gram.
-This reduces the number of iterations needed but is more sensitive to numerical error.
+This reduces numerical error at the cost of recomputation.

 ### Int8 Acceleration

 Both formulations are dominated by matrix multiplications (X @ X^T, Z @ X, etc.).
 This project quantizes the matrices to int8, uses **NVIDIA Tensor Cores** (`mma` instructions) for the GEMM operations, and manages scale factors to reconstruct float32 results.
-The core kernels are authored in TileLang and JIT-compiled to CUDA.
+The core kernels are written in TileLang and JIT-compiled to CUDA.

 ## Architecture

 ```
                   Muon Optimizer (i8muon.py)
                               |
                      _single_tensor_muon()
                               |